c-flaherty/practice_machine_learning/README.md

 Methodology: My model was simple.
 I used the pretrained "BERT-base-cased" model provided in the Transformers package along with a sequence classification head.
 I trained it with 4 epochs on 90% of the training data.

+Method #2: I also created another model that was more of an experiment.
+While BERT is pre-trained for text classification, GPT-2 is only trained for next word prediction.
+I wanted to see if it could be useful for sequence classification as well.
+To do so, I added a special token ("[CLS]") at the end of every tweet, added this tweet to the tokenizer vocabulary, and then adding a linear layer on top of the embedding of this special token (conditioned on the tweet).
+I trained this layer over 4 epochs and was able to achieve an evaluation accuracy of 81%.

 ## MNIST Competition
 This is a Kaggle competition (https://www.kaggle.com/c/digit-recognizer/overview).